lowlevel86/qclcnc/README.md

 #### Configuring
 An example configuration file can be found with the source code.
 The example code in "Read_Encoder_Example" can help you find the number of mechanical degree units the encoder has moved.
-The example code in "Stepper_Ctrl_Example" can help you find the number of input pulses given to a stepper motor.
+The example code in "Stepper_Ctrl_Example" can help you find the number of input pulses given to a stepper motor driver.

 #### Supported G-code
 An example .ngc file can be found with the source code containing the possible g-codes.